seatgeek/druzhba/docs/contributing.rst

 This is a list of most requested Druzhba features:

 - Complete SQL Server support (currently partial support)

 - Support for multiple output database types

+- Unrecognized table names in supplied via the ``--tables`` argument should be surfaced as a warning or error

+- Add basic transformation support from YAML config like renaming columns or concatenating multiple columns etc. without requiring a full custom SQL table.

+- The table extract functionality is tied unnecessarily to the name of the table in the source database, with a fake source table name supplied for manual queries.
+This prevents one source table from being copied to multiple destination tables with, for example, different subsets of columns.

+- On the first run of a new source table, Druzhba should create the destination table even if the query against the source table returned no rows.
+The current behavior should be considered a bug.

 Testing
 -------